Matilda Awards: Structure and Management

+·The Gold Matilda: The highest honour awarded for an exceptional body of work, a standout production, or a major contribution to the industry.

+·Bille Brown Award: Renamed in 2013, this award recognizes the Best Emerging Artist, honouring the legacy of the late actor Bille Brown.

 Hall of Fame

 In 2011, the Matilda Awards created a Hall of Fame which recognises performers/craftsmen for a body of work.
 As of June 2017, the inductees were Sven Swenson, Sue Rider, Eugene Gilfedder, David Walters, Bill Haycock, Dale Ferguson, Andrew Buchanan, Caroline Kennison, Michael Futcher, Helen Howard, Greg Clarke, Hayden Spencer, Helen Cassidy, and Jennifer Flowers.

 Awards

 Winners are listed on the Matilda Awards website.